 One of the reasons to have regularly scheduled open-ended conversations with team members is for exactly this reason; to create a space where you are already catching up on a range of things.
 In that situation, throwing in a little feedback doesn’t feel so momentous and is more likely to be heard and effective.
 However, depending on how often these meetings happen, it can be really disconnected from the original issue.
 What I have found is that it is most effective to give feedback immediately as part of the conversation, because once things have moved on, coming back to it necessarily makes the feedback seem more consequential than it often is.
 Giving immediate feedback, however, requires quick thinking and can be dicey if you don’t have a smooth way to provide it in a way that won’t feel like a public criticism.
 Finding some phrasing for this kind of feedback is critical and I often return to feelings and modifiers.
 I say things like, “I feel like that has too much color” or, “from my perspective that’s too bright, would something softer work?”
 Women are often chastised for using this kind of soft language but it is much more likely to leave others with their sense of power and control intact.
 That respect for their autonomy maintains a trusting relationship, and because it comes with trust, the feedback is much more likely to be heard and absorbed.

 Once a team gets more comfortable with feedback in general and you have normed non-judgmental ways of discussing differences and resolving conflict, you can start encouraging team members to give each other feedback in shared team channels.
 By making feedback the norm rather than the exception it lowers its perceived risk.
-As the culture of the team becomes more comfortable sharing their perspectives, feelings, and feedback directly, while also explicitly taking time to celebrate and connect frequently, managing the team and resolving conflict become almost easy because the teams’ emotional, communication, and negotiations muscles have improved.
+As the culture of the team becomes more comfortable sharing their perspectives, feelings, and feedback directly, while also explicitly taking time to celebrate and connect frequently, managing the team and resolving conflict become almost easy because the teams’ emotional, communication, and negotiation muscles have improved.

 I grew up as a people pleaser who was conflict avoidant.
 I assumed conflict required confrontation and it often felt like personal criticism.
 The process of learning to be open to feedback and then helping others get comfortable with differences has been a long journey.
 One of the biggest challenges I had to overcome was learning how to be compassionate with myself, which then allowed me to be compassionate with others.